ILLIXR/visual_postprocessing/README.md

 ## Compilation

 Compile on Linux with the included makefile.
-Run with ./fbo and the desired background image.
+Run with `./fbo <input image>`